 1994-95 was the final year that the Premier League had 22 clubs (it reduced to 20 the next year - four teams were relegated, two promoted).
 Subbuteo produced thirty teams, including seven away kits, and the Manchester United 3rd.
 In addition, the England national side, and its away kit gained black players, and so pleasingly did Melchester Rovers*

 April 2020: I don't have full access to my lightweights at present, so not all the teams are shown with a proper black player, as I'd intended.
-The remainder should turn up later in the year.
+The remainder should turn up at some point.